alessandrobologna/agentcore-mcp-proxy/README.md

     AgentCore-->>Proxy: SSE JSON payloads
     Proxy-->>MCPClient: MCP results
 ```
 The proxy keeps the MCP session alive locally and translates each request into `InvokeAgentRuntime` calls.[^invoke-api] Responses stream back as JSON-RPC messages.
-The sample FastMCP server demonstrates a simple Strands-based agent that uses the Bedrock `amazon.nova-micro-v1:0` model.
+The sample FastMCP server demonstrates a simple Strands-based agent that uses the Bedrock `amazon.nova-micro-v1:0` model and exposes three tools: `get_weather`, `tell_joke`, and `whoami` (returns the sandbox identifier for the running instance).

 ## Repository Layout
 - `src/mcp_agentcore_proxy/` MCP STDIO proxy packaged as `mcp-agentcore-proxy`